fouadhussain/VendingMachine/README.md

 ----------------------------------------------------
 Test Description:

--Reset the Vending Machine Unsuccessfully.
+- Reset the Vending Machine Unsuccessfully.

 Test Input Data:

--Input the value = "y" when prompted to reset Vending Machine
+- Input the value = "y" when prompted to reset Vending Machine

--Input the value="ADMIN" when prompted for password
+- Input the value="ADMIN" when prompted for password

 Expected result:

--The Vending Machine is NOT Successfully reset
+- The Vending Machine is NOT Successfully reset

 ----------------------------------------------------
 5. JUnit_Reset_VM_and_Purchase_Soda_with_Exact_Money.java
 ----------------------------------------------------
 Test Description:

--Reset the Vending Machine Successfully.
+- Reset the Vending Machine Successfully.

--Then order a Soda by inserting {1xquarter, 3xNickel, 5xpenny} (total=45)
+- Then order a Soda by inserting {1xquarter, 3xNickel, 5xpenny} (total=45)

 Test Input Data:

--Input the value = "y" when prompted to reset Vending Machine
+- Input the value = "y" when prompted to reset Vending Machine

--Input the value="vendingADMIN" when prompted for password
+- Input the value="vendingADMIN" when prompted for password

--Input the value="3" when prompted what product to purchase (soda)
+- Input the value="3" when prompted what product to purchase (soda)

--Input the values {quarter; nickel; nickel; nickel; penny; penny; penny; penny; penny} --> i.e. enter 9 coins only
+- Input the values {quarter; nickel; nickel; nickel; penny; penny; penny; penny; penny} --> i.e. enter 9 coins only

--Input the value = "n" when prompted to cancel the request
+- Input the value = "n" when prompted to cancel the request

 Expected result:

--The Product IS dispensed
+- The Product IS dispensed

--No Change Returned
+- No Change Returned